vipwp/RaspiKey/README.md

 1. Download and install [Etcher](https://etcher.io/).
 2. Download the latest Raspios headless release **2020-08-20-raspios-buster-armhf-lite-headless.xz** from [here](https://github.com/samartzidis/RaspiKey/releases/tag/2020-08-20-raspios-buster-armhf-lite-headless).
-3. Use Etcher to write the **2020-08-20-raspios-buster-armhf-lite-headless.xz** image to the SD card.
+3. Use **Etcher** to write the **2020-08-20-raspios-buster-armhf-lite-headless.xz** image to the SD card.
-4. Download the latest RaspiKey setup release **raspikey-setup.*.zip** from [here](https://github.com/samartzidis/RaspiKey/releases).
+4. Download the latest RaspiKey release **raspikey-setup.*.zip** from [here](https://github.com/samartzidis/RaspiKey/releases).
 5. Copy the **raspikey-setup.*.zip** (as-is) to the the SD card.
 The SD card should appear on Windows as a drive named **boot**.
-6. Now insert the SD card to your **Raspberry Pi Zero W** device and connect it to the PC using just the middle micro-USB port (labelled **USB** in tiny white letters).
+6. Now insert the SD card to your **Raspberry Pi Zero W** device and connect it to the PC **using the middle micro-USB port** (labelled **USB** in tiny white letters).
 7. The Pi will boot and continue its setup.
 This process lasts about 5-6 minutes.
 You will be able to tell when it's finished when the Raspberry Pi's **green led goes off** (it stays solid green during setup).
 Once that happens, unplug it from the PC's USB port.
 8. Your new RaspiKey device is now fully configured and ready to use.

 RaspiKey Use
 ------------

-1. Plug RaspiKey to a PC.
+1. Connect (re-connect) your **Raspberry Pi Zero W** device to the PC **using the middle micro-USB port**.
-2. Wait for about 10 seconds for it to start and open your Web browser at **[http://169.254.1.1](http://169.254.1.1)**
+2. Wait for about 10 seconds for it to start and open your PC Web browser at **[http://169.254.1.1](http://169.254.1.1)**
 3. Use the displayed configuration page to discover and connect a Bluetooth keyboard to it.
-Once the keyboard is connected, it will be usable on this PC directly or on anywhere else you plug RaspiKey to.
-You do not need to reconfigure RaspiKey to plug it in and use it elsewhere.
+Once the keyboard is connected, it will be usable on this PC directly or on anywhere else that you plug RaspiKey to.
+That is, you do not need to reconfigure RaspiKey to plug it in and use it elsewhere.

 Known Issues